detlaff/jekyll-casper-refined/_posts/2014-01-12-aeropress.md

 ### So what is Aeropress, exactly?

-As you can see on the picture I've taken for you, there are just a few parts and the whole idea is remarkably simple.
+As you can see in the picture I've taken for you, there are just a few parts and the whole idea is remarkably simple.
 So, the **Aeropress** system components are as follows:

 * chamber, holding the coffee itself
 * plunger with the rubber seal